Maharajpur, Madhya Pradesh

 Maharajpur is a tehsil and a nagar palika parishad in Chhatarpur district in the Indian state of Madhya Pradesh.

 Geography

 Chhatarpur is located at 22.6°N 80.37°E. It has an average elevation of 452 m.

 Demographics

 As of the 2011 Census of India, Maharajpur had a population of 21,532.
 Males constitute 53% of the population and females 47%.
 Maharajpur has an average literacy rate of 53%, lower than the national average of 59.5%: male literacy is 63%, and female literacy is 43%.
 In Maharajpur, 16% of the population is under six years of age.

-People
+Maharajpur Assembly constituency

+Maharajpur, Madhya Pradesh Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state.

-The current MLA from Maharajpur is Neeraj Dixit who fought from congress seat and won.
+The current MLA from Maharajpur is Kamakhya Pratap Singh (Teeka Raja) who fought from BJP seat and won.